How to Improve Health Systems for Families: One Mom's Investment in Change

 Recently, a new mother partner for ECCS CoIIN joined a training call about parent advocacy, shares Rouse.
 “During the call, the mom stopped us and told us that the resources we were sharing were exactly what she needed to advocate for her child.
 I remember thinking to myself, ‘wow, we don’t always get to see that immediate impact.
 But this mom is going to leave this call with the tools she needs to support her child’s health.
 This call, right now, is going to make a difference in her child’s life.’”

 Rouse’s experiences at an individual and systems-level are evidence of the powerful impact family partnerships are having on our health systems.
 They are helping ensure that fewer families experience what Rouse went through nearly 15 years ago.
-And they are a reminder that family engagement and family partnership need to continue to influence systems-change efforts in the decades to come.
+And they are a reminder that family partnership needs to continue to influence systems-change efforts in the decades to come.

 Tara Bristol Rouse is a Patient and Family Engagement Project Consultant for the American Hospital Association’s Health Research and Educational Trust and is parent partner for ECCS CoIIN.
 Inspired by her experience of having a severe maternal event and high-risk infant in the NICU, Rouse’s work focuses on building partnerships among health care professionals, patients, and families.
 Rouse is the former Director of Patient and Family Partnerships for the Perinatal Quality Collaborative of North Carolina (PQCNC) and has served as a parent partner on numerous hospital, state, and national committees over the past 14 years.
 In 2014, Rouse’s work was recognized by the Caregiver Action Network (CAN) as one of the nation’s top 25 programs for Best Practices in Patient and Family Engagement.
 Rouse has partnered with NICHQ on multiple projects since 2007, including the Collaborative Improvement and Innovation Network to Reduce Infant Mortality (IM CoIIN).